camunda-community-hub/camunda8-greenfield-installation/README.md

        cd kind
        make k8s

-# Installing Camunda Environment
+# Commands

-At this point, you have a Kubernetes Cluster on a cloud provider of your choice.
-The next step is to start up a camunda environment.
+If you haven't already, make sure to follow the Prequisite steps above.
+At this point, you should have a Kubernetes Cluster created on the cloud provider of your choice.

+See the sections below for the commands that are available to install (and uninstall) different camunda related components

+## Camunda 8 Environment

-To start a small development Camunda environment, run the following:
+To start a basic Camunda environment, run the following:

      make camunda

-By default, this command will use the values found inside `common/camunda/zeebe-small-no-auth-profile.yaml`.
+By default, this command will create a Camunda 8 environment that includes Zeebe Brokers, the Zeebe Gateway, Elasticsearch, Operate, and Tasklist.

-There are several other example values files inside `common/camunda` for example, `zeebe-small-profile.yaml` is the same as `zeebe-small-no-auth-profile.yaml`, except that it also installs Camunda Identity.

-To customize the Camunda environment by creating your own "values.yaml" file.
+To remove the environment do this:

-## Customizing your environment.
+    make clean-camunda

 # Cleaning Up